Canon R6 vs Panasonic G9

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4k/60p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
-However, the one in the Canon R6 offers a substantially higher resolution than the one in the G9 (5760k vs 3680k dots).
+However, the one in the R6 offers a slightly higher resolution than the one in the G9 (3690k vs 3680k dots).
 The following table reports on some other key feature differences and similarities of the Canon R6, the Panasonic G9, and comparable cameras.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).